 Pregnancy, childbirth and postpartum are passages unlike any other!
 With incredible focus placed on the physical task of gestating, birthing and caring for a new baby, many parents feel their emotional and mental wellbeing is on the back burner.
 The tremendous changes in the brain and body make educating and providing a safe space to navigate the transition essential for birthing persons and their partners.
 Yet parents find themselves just trying to stay afloat, without all the necessary information to normalize their experiences and identify strategies to refuel.

-I have completed extensive training on perinatal mental health with Postpartum Support International, a hub for all birth-related resources, supports and information for birthing persons and their partners.
-While the “baby blues” is a chapter many come to expect, 15-20% of mothers and 1 in 10 dads will experience more significant depression or anxiety during pregnancy or within the first year postpartum (stat from Postpartum International).
+I hold a Perinatal Mental Health Certification from Postpartum Support International, a hub for all birth-related resources, supports and information for birthing persons and their partners.
+While the “baby blues” is a chapter many come to expect, 15-20% of mothers and 1 in 10 dads will experience more significant depression or anxiety during pregnancy or within the first year postpartum (stat from Postpartum Support International).
 These conditions are treatable and support is available!

 I support my perinatal clients with: